 Google killing third-party cookies in 2024 has ushered in a new era in digital marketing, but it’s been a long road to get here and Google wasn’t the first search engine to make the move.

 Google Bans Third-party Cookies (Years Behind Competitors)

 This resource focuses on Google, the current mover and shaker.
 However, browsers and other technologies without third-party cookies (or that allow users to opt out of tracking) already exist and have for some time.
-Firefox started blocking third-party cookies by default in 2019.
-In March 2020, Apple began blocking all third-party cookies and probably took more than a little pride in beating Google to the punch by two years.
-Based on several Google posts, we expect that all third-party cookies will be gone by 2023, which seems to be the industry expectation as well.
+The Google cookie deprecation timeline has been a long, slow march, with Google consistently behind its industry competitors.

-Why Is Chrome Removing Third-Party Cookies?
+Why Is Google Stopping Third-Party Cookies?

-Who Will Be Affected by The Change?
+Who Will Be Affected by the Change?

 How Exactly Will This Work?

-It’s not too dramatic to say these third-party cookies are the basic infrastructure of online advertising and that many companies – especially ecommerce brands – have built large portions of their marketing strategy on them.
-Removing third-party cookies will limit the amount of data companies like Google can gather about browsing habits.
-For marketers, this all translates to more difficult processes for ad targeting and tying strategies together from various marketing channels.
+It’s not too dramatic to say these third-party cookies are the basis of online advertising infrastructure and that many companies – especially ecommerce brands – have built large portions of their marketing strategy on them.
+Removing third-party cookies will limit the amount of data companies like Google can gather about browsing habits, information it sells or uses to serve highly relevant ads to the right people at the right time.